bitrise-io/bitrise-oauth/README.md

 - `signatureAlgorithm jose.SignatureAlgorithm` holds the encryption/decription algorithm of the *JWT*.
 By default this is `RS256`.

 ##### Methods
 - `NewValidator(opts ...ValidatorOption) ValidatorIntf` returns a new instance of `Validator`.
-It might recieves `ValidatorOption`s as a parameter.
+It might receive `ValidatorOption`s as a parameter.

-- `ValidateRequest(r *http.Request) error` calls the `ValidateRequest` function of `auth0.JWTValidator` instance in order to validate a request.
-It returns `nil` if the validation has succeded, otherwise returns an `error`.
+- `ValidateRequest(r *http.Request) error` calls the `ValidateRequest` function of `auth0.JWTValidator` instance to validate a request.
+It returns `nil` if the validation has succeeded, otherwise returns an `error`.

-- `Middleware(next http.Handler, opts ...HTTPMiddlewareOption) http.Handler` returns a `http.Handler` instance.
+- `Middleware(next http.Handler, opts ...HTTPMiddlewareOption) http.Handler` returns an `http.Handler` instance.
 It calls `ValidateRequest` to validate the request.
-Calls the next middleware if the validation has succeded, otherwise sends an error using and error writer.
-It might recieves `HTTPMiddlewareOption`s as a parameter.
+Calls the next middleware if the validation has succeeded, otherwise sends an error using an error writer.
+It might receive `HTTPMiddlewareOption`s as a parameter.

-- `MiddlewareFunc(opts ...EchoMiddlewareOption) echo.MiddlewareFunc` returns a `echo.MiddlewareFunc` instance.
+- `MiddlewareFunc(opts ...EchoMiddlewareOption) echo.MiddlewareFunc` returns an `echo.MiddlewareFunc` instance.
 It calls `ValidateRequest` to validate the request.
-Calls the next `echo.HandlerFunc` if the validation has succeded, otherwise returns an `error`.
-It might recieves `EchoMiddlewareOption`s as a parameter.
+Calls the next `echo.HandlerFunc` if the validation has succeeded, otherwise returns an `error`.
+It might receive `EchoMiddlewareOption`s as a parameter.

 - `HandlerFunc(hf http.HandlerFunc, opts ...HTTPMiddlewareOption) http.HandlerFunc` returns a `http.HandlerFunc` instance.
 It calls `ValidateRequest` to validate the request.
-Calls the next handler function if the validation has succeded, otherwise sends an error using and error writer.
-It might recieves `HTTPMiddlewareOption`s as a parameter.
+Calls the next handler function if the validation has succeeded, otherwise sends an error using an error writer.
+It might receive `HTTPMiddlewareOption`s as a parameter.

 #### `JWTValidator`
-Since `auth0.JWTValidator` is not an interface, it was necessary to create an interface to loosen the coupling and making it exchangable and mockable in tests.
+Since `auth0.JWTValidator` is not an interface, it was necessary to create an interface to loosen the coupling and making it exchangeable and mockable in tests.

 ### Options